TeamREPENTOGON/REPENTOGON/documentation/docs/Room.md

 ### Remove·Grid·Entity·Immediate () {: aria-label='Functions' }
 #### void RemoveGridEntityImmediate ( int GridIndex, int PathTrail, boolean KeepDecoration ) {: .copyable aria-label='Functions' }
 *Immediately* removes the GridEntity at the given index.
 This means grids can be properly removed and immediately replaced, *without* the need to call Room:Update.

 ___
+### Set·Backdrop·Type () {: aria-label='Functions' }
+#### void SetBackdropType ( [BackdropType](https://wofsauge.github.io/IsaacDocs/rep/BackdropType.html), int Unknown ) {: .copyable aria-label='Functions' }
+This function will not work if the Unknown integer is passed as `0`.

+The backdrop variant chosen is seeded based on the room, and does not persist when leaving and re-entering.
+Calling this function again on re-entry will result in the same backdrop variant as before.

+___
 ### Set·Water·Amount () {: aria-label='Functions' }